Chief Executive of the Falkland Islands: Appointment and powers

 The chief executive is a civil service position, appointed by the governor on the advice of the executive council.
 The executive council normally makes its selection through the use of a committee and the chief executive serves a term of three years, which can be extend a further two years at the request of the executive council.

 Under Section 83 of the constitution, the chief executive is officially the head of the public service on the islands and the governor can delegate some of the powers of his or her office to the chief executive.
-This normally means that the chief executive becomes the islands' head of government in a role similar to that of the prime minister in countries which use the Westminster system.
 In this role, the chief executive is responsible for the implementation of decisions across government, and the efficient and effective management of the government.
 This includes the generation and analysis of strategy and policy options for the consideration of the Legislative Assembly.

 The chief executive is an ex officio member of the Legislative Assembly, the executive council and the Advisory Committee on the Prerogative of Mercy, and also acts as Stanley's returning officer during general elections.